FREQUENTLY ASKED QUESTIONS

 Q: Is there parking at the marina?
 A: Yes, and it is free.

 Q: Is there a shuttle?
-A: Yes, there is a Stock Island Village Marina shuttle van that runs every few hours from the marina to the waterfront just outside the Half Shell Raw Bar.
-It is free but it based on availability.
-If your near the airport or can't arrange a shuttle, let us know and we'll look to help you schedule a pickup.
+A: Yes, there is a Stock Island Village Marina shuttle van that runs every hour from the Perry Key West Hotel to the waterfront just outside the Half Shell Raw Bar.
+Alternative transportation options include UBER, LYFT and TAXI's

-Q: What time should I be there?
+Q: What time should I be there before my charter?
 A: About 15 minutes before departure.

 Q: What should I bring?

-- Skin protection ~ Non-spraying, waterproof, reef-friendly sunscreen.
+Skin protection ~ Non-spraying, waterproof, reef-friendly sunscreen.
 Zinc Titanium Oxides are our favorites.
-We endorse Rubber Ducky or SolRx brand sunscreens which you can purchase from our retail stop or order from our online store.
+We endorse SolRx brand sunscreen which you can purchase when you arrive.
 PLEASE do not bring self-tanning, oil based or spray-on sunscreens.

 What NOT to bring